Flexible ISA

 What is a flexible ISA?

-Just like the name suggests, a flexible ISA is an instant savings account that allows more flexibility than a traditional ISA.
-With a flexible ISA, you’re able to deposit and withdraw money from your account without it impacting your yearly tax-free allowance
+Just like the name suggests, a flexible ISA is an individual savings account that offers more flexibility than a traditional ISA.
+With a flexible ISA, you can deposit and withdraw money from your account without it impacting your yearly tax-free allowance.
+Flexible ISAs usually come in different types, such as flexible cash ISAs and flexible stocks and shares ISAs (also known as investment ISAs), although this can vary depending on the provider you choose.

 How does a flexible ISA work?